 This isn't a replacement for a full database.
 However, in many cases it may be more appropriate, as accessing a database from an enclave can leak a lot of data via access patterns and of course the database itself may need access to the unencrypted data to index or search it.
 The mail-to-self pattern avoids this by storing the dataset in memory and always reading all stored data at startup.

-In beta 3 storage management is delegated to the application.
+Currently storage management is delegated to the application.
 The enclave may signal acknowledgement requests to the host but by default nothing is done with them.

 Attacks on messaging¶